projectcalico/calico/docs/Orchestrators.md

 	export DOCKER_HOST=localhost:2375
 	docker run -e CALICO_IP=1.2.3.4 -td ubuntu

-The orchestrator can put ACL config that that container and it’s endpoints under that node.
+The orchestrator should then set up Access Control Lists (ACLs) as detailed below.

-Collecting diags
+## Collecting diags
 To collect (from the current machine only) and upload the diags, run the following command

-•	calico diags
+	calico diags

 It prints a local file name and a URL where the diags can be downloaded from.
 Etcd data format

-For a v0.1 prototype, we’ll keep the data hierarchical and not use locks.
-There’s a tradeoff here in terms of keeping the data model easy to work with for an integrator and the

 ## Setting Calico ACLs